B-AROL-O/ARNEIS/docs/howto/howto-train-deploy-NN.md

     f.write(s)
 ```
-The error says something like *'fine_tune_checkpoint: ".*?"'* is not a variable, so instead of processing that with regex, it search for a variable with that name.
+The error says something like *'fine_tune_checkpoint: ".*?"'* is not a variable, so instead of processing that with regular expression, it search for a variable with that name.
 Which I don't know how to fix yet, aside from changing VM or PC...

 I didn't use the part of code with Tensorboard.
 I didn't care to try it.